narrative-io/narrative-jobs/content/en/open-positions/backend-engineer.md

 ---
-title: Scala/AWS/Spark Backend Engineer (Remote)
+title: Senior Backend Engineer (Remote)
 description: Come help us tighten up our back end.
 Not in the gym sort of way, but in the engineering / development sort of way.
 position: 2
 category: Open Positions
 ---